-I’m obsessing over this ribbed wood trend we’re seeing in home decor right now.
-Closely related to the wood slat trend, ribbed wood is a texture that features softly rounded sticks of wood that butt right up against each other like in this gorgeous console:
+I’m obsessing over this fluted wood trend we’re seeing in home decor right now.
+Closely related to the wood slat trend, fluted wood is a texture that features softly rounded sticks of wood that butt right up against each other like in this gorgeous console:

 But to be honest, I’m not sure I’ll still love the ribbed furniture look 5 years from now.